Search Our Site

 Awards from Rivers Alliance

-Rivers Alliance Names Environmental Champions of 2014
+Rivers Alliance of Connecticut Honors

 At its Annual Meeting in December 2011, Rivers Alliance of Connecticut named conservation leader Barbara David as Environmental Champion 2011.
 The award was given in recognition of her extraordinary dedication to the conservation of Connecticut’s land, air, and water; her generous support of the environmental community; and her special love of gardens and music, the graces of the world.